 Doe Corporation v.
 Roe Law Firm

-A national law firm represented Klein & Wilson's client in patent litigation.
-The law firm failed to live up to the standard of care in accumulating documentation in accordance with Rules 11 and 26 of the Federal Rules of Civil Procedure.
-The federal magistrate issued an order in the patent case, causing the law firm to panic and produce a million documents over a weekend.
-The law firm's production was disorganized, and the firm failed to produce a critical document was omitted from the production, causing the trial judge to conclude the omission was intentional.
-Successor counsel took over the case and made additional mistakes which angered the court.
+A national law firm represented Klein & Wilson’s client in patent litigation.
+That law firm failed to live up to the standard of care in accumulating documents and complying with Federal Rules of Civil Procedure, rules 11 and 26.
+The federal magistrate issued an order in the underlying patent case which caused the large law firm to panic and commit to producing a million documents over a weekend.
+The documents were produced in disarray, and a critical document was omitted from the production, causing the trial judge to conclude the omission was intentional.
+Successor counsel took over the case and made additional mistakes, which angered the court.
 Consequently, the court dismissed the case.
-The original law firm blamed the subsequent law firm for the dismissal of the case.
+The original law firm blamed the client and the successor law firm for the dismissal of the case.
 Klein & Wilson represented the client, a Fortune 500 company, in its malpractice claim against the first law firm.
 The law firm cross complained against the client, seeking approximately $1 million of unpaid fees.
 Klein & Wilson presented a multimedia summary of its case at mediation to convince the law firm it would lose the trial.
 After watching the multimedia presentation, the law firm abandoned its claim for fees and paid Klein & Wilson’s client a settlement of $350,000.

 Doe Corporation v.
 Roe Law Firm

 Klein & Wilson brought a legal malpractice action against one of the largest and most prominent law firms in California for its mishandling of a “bet-the-company” trade secrets case and its failure to recognize serious conflicts of interest.
 At the time, Klein & Wilson accepted the case, the law firm was demanding approximately $500,000 from the client.
 Klein & Wilson settled the case on the eve of trial for $725,000 with the law firm agreeing to write-off its entire bill of almost $500,000.